aaaeeeo/League-of-Legends-Analysis/README.md

 # 6-1, 6-2
+I'm assuming flighs data and weather data of 2016 is put in `/inputs`

 ### Compute and store view as `(origin, dest, type, delay, count)`
 `type`: the weather type (CLEAR, FOG, RAIN...)